Alpha Ventus Offshore Wind Farm: Description

 The wind farm is owned by Deutsche Offshore-Testfeld und Infrastruktur-GmbH & Co.
 KG, a joint venture of EWE (47.5%), E.ON (26.25%), and Vattenfall (26.25%).
 It consists of twelve turbines, all with capacity of five megawatts.
 There are six Adwen AD 5-116 (former Areva Multibrid (M5000)) turbines and six REpower 5M turbines.
 Turbines stand in 30 m of water and are not visible from land, however they are barely visible from Norderney's lighthouse, and easily from the island of Borkum.
 The REpower turbines are installed onto jacket foundations (OWEC Jacket Quattropods) by the crane ship Thialf and Adwen turbines are installed onto tripod-style foundations by the jack-up barge Odin.
 In May 2010, two Multibrid generators went off service due severe overheating in their gearboxes.

 Due to delays, the cost of the project grew from 190 million to 250 million euro (US$270 to $357 million), or 4200 €/kW (6000 $/kW).

 In 2011, the wind farm had the highest registered capacity factor of 50.8% of most European offshore wind farms.
 This was exceeded in 2012 with a capacity factor of 55%, a global record.
 The project team noted that the expected capacity factor of 42% was a considerable underestimation.
 However, in 2013 the capacity factor was 42.7%.
 This is likely due to other wind parks nearby being built, since wind turbines slow down the wind slightly.
+The facility is scheduled for decommissioning around 2028.

 Research

-Because it is the first offshore wind farm in Germany, alpha ventus is accompanied by several research projects sponsored by the Federal Ministry for Environment (BMU).
+Because it is the first offshore wind farm in Germany, Alpha Ventus is accompanied by several research projects sponsored by the Federal Ministry for Environment (BMU).
 In 2003, the research platform FINO 1 was built approximately 400 m to the west of the wind farm.
 Research interests include: